Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Results

 We begin our assessment of central stellar mass growth by making use of the fibre stellar masses that are provided in the MPA/JHU catalog.
 The SDSS fibre has a 3 arcsecond diameter, corresponding to an approximate physical size of 1.5 kpc to 5 kpc for the redshift range 0.05 $< z <$ 0.2 over which most of our post-merger sample is located.
 Despite this variable physical aperture, recall that our control sample is matched in both total stellar mass and redshift.
 We therefore expect that the control sample for a given post-merger should have aperture coverage of the same physical and relative extent.

-We compute a fibre stellar mass `offset', $\Delta M_{\star,fibre}$, as the difference (in log space) between the fibre stellar mass of a given post-merger and the median of its matched controls.
-As a reference, and to quantify the underlying range in expected $\Delta M_{\star,fibre}$ in the general galaxy population, it is also possible to compute the fibre mass offset for non-merger galaxies as well.
-Figure \ref{dmfibre} shows the normalized distribution of $\Delta M_{\star,fibre}$ for the late stage post-mergers (red) and non-mergers (blue).
-As expected, the non-merger distribution is symmetric and centred around zero.
-However, for the sample of 13,841 late stage (0.96 $< T_{PM} < 1.76$ Gyr) quenched post-mergers, the $\Delta M_{\star,fibre}$ is skewed towards positive values, with a median of 0.04 dex.
-Although the magnitude of this median offset is not large (about 10\%), the distributions shown in Figure \ref{dmfibre} are clearly distinct and the signal of enhanced fibre mass is compelling\footnote{We note that although we have used the combined UNIONS + DECaLS catalogs from \textsc{mummi} for this work, we see an identical signal (median $\Delta M_{\star,fibre}$= 0.04 dex) if we use just one of these catalogs, just with fewer statistics.}.
+We compute a fibre stellar mass `offset', $\Delta M_{\mathrm{\star,fibre}}$, as the difference (in log space) between the fibre stellar mass of a given post-merger and the median of its matched controls.
+As a reference, and to quantify the underlying range in expected $\Delta M_{\mathrm{\star,fibre}}$ in the general galaxy population, it is also possible to compute the fibre mass offset for non-merger galaxies as well.
+Figure \ref{dmfibre} shows the normalized distribution of $\Delta M_{\mathrm{\star,fibre}}$ for the late stage post-mergers (red) and non-mergers (blue).
+As expected, the non-merger distribution is symmetric and centred around zero; the standard deviation of the distribution is 0.09 dex.
+However, for the sample of 13,841 late stage (0.96 $< T_{\mathrm{PM}} < 1.76$ Gyr) quenched post-mergers, the $\Delta M_{\mathrm{\star,fibre}}$ distribution is skewed towards positive values, with a median of 0.04 dex and standard deviation of 0.07 dex.
+Although the magnitude of this median offset is not large (about 10\%), the distributions shown in Figure \ref{dmfibre} are clearly distinct and the signal of enhanced fibre mass is compelling\footnote{We note that although we have used the combined UNIONS + DECaLS catalogs from \textsc{mummi} for this work, we see an identical signal (median $\Delta M_{\mathrm{\star,fibre}}$= 0.04 dex) if we use just one of these catalogs, just with fewer statistics.}.
+A Kolmogorov-Smirnov (KS) test confirms that there is a zero percent probability that the two distributions are drawn from the same parent sample.